Biden's Foreign Policy Is All About Relationships. That's Harder Amid A Pandemic

 Whether Biden or Trump is in the White House next year, China will likely play an outsized role in foreign policy.
 Tension between the two countries is at a high point, as the U.S. and China order each other to close consulates, expel or limit reporters and state employees from each other's countries, and as China has cracked down on political expression in Hong Kong and elsewhere.
 Trump and many congressional Republicans have repeatedly blamed China for losing control of the coronavirus, which originated in its Wuhan province, and letting it spread around the world.

-Meanwhile, both the Biden and Trump campaigns have seized on U.S.-China relations as a campaign issue, and each are running ads framing the other candidate as the one who's "softer" on China.
+Meanwhile, both the Biden and Trump campaigns have seized on U.S.-China relations as a campaign issue, and each is running ads framing the other candidate as the one who's "softer" on China.

-Over the course of the campaign, Biden has repeatedly emphasized the fact that as vice president, he was tapped by the Obama administration to meet frequently with Xi and establish a working relationship with the emerging world leader.
+Over the course of the campaign, Biden has repeatedly emphasized that as vice president, he was tapped by the Obama administration to meet frequently with Xi and establish a working relationship with the emerging world leader.

 "I've spent more time with Xi Jinping, at least before [the Obama administration] got out, than any world leader has," he told Nevada Democrats in January.